Frequently Asked Questions about Recycling Collection

 What if I don't want a big cart?
 Is there a smaller one?

 Yes, we do have a supply of 64-gallon one-sort recycling carts.
 Please give the 96-gallon cart a couple weeks before deciding you need a smaller cart.
-If you do determine a smaller cart will be better for your home, please call Solid Waste & Recycling at 612-673-2917 for assistance.
+If you do determine a smaller cart will be better for your home, please contact our office for assistance.

 What happens if my cart is missing?

 If your recycling cart was removed for contamination, call our office in three months and it will be returned to you at no charge.
 Collection crews will pick up properly prepared recyclables set out in paper bags or cardboard boxes on your recycling day.
 There will be a $15 fee to have your cart returned before the three month holding period.
-To have your cart returned, fill out our Add, Remove, Return or Exchange Cart Form and email it to our office at [email protected] or fax it to 612-673-2250.
+To have your cart returned, fill out our Add, Remove, Return or Exchange Cart Form and send it to our office.

 If your recycling cart is missing, take a look in your alley to see if your recycling bin was moved or placed at another house in error.
 If you find your recycling bin at another location, go ahead and take it back.
 If you cannot find it, please call the Solid Waste & Recycling at (612) 673-2917 and our staff will assist you in locating your recycling cart, or we will have another one delivered.